davidnuna/Minesweeper-Solver-Neural-Network/README.md

 # Minesweeper-Solver-Neural-Network
-A solver for the game minesweeper made using convolutional neural networks
+A solver for the game minesweeper made using convolutional neural networks.

 Given a game state, the application tries to pick the cell with the lowest probability of containing a mine.
 This is achieved using a convolutional neural network.
 Let's see a preview of the application solving an 8x8 game: